makeabilitylab/physcomp/electronics/variable-resistors.md

 We're going to start with using only **two legs** of the potentiometer.
 We'll need all **three legs** when we start working again with microcontrollers.

-### Using a potentiometer as a two-terminal variable resistor

-When only two terminals (or legs) of the potentiometer are used—an outer leg and the wiper (or signal) leg—the potentiometer acts as **rheostat** or a two-terminal **variable resistor**.

-That said,

-To use these two-leg variable resistors with a microcontroller, we will need to add an additional fixed resistor to create a voltage divider.
-We'll show you how to do that in our [next lesson](force-sensitive-resistors.md).

-Here, however, we are going to focus on using a potentiometer first as a rheostat and then as a voltage divider with our Arduino.

 ## Outline